-- .5 Fencing to side and rear boundaries is to be a maximum of 1.8 metres high to provide a visual screen, and constructed of one or a combination of the following: - (i) face brickwork or rendered and painted masonry; - (ii) painted or stained timber palings boarded on both sides, with capping and/or shaped posts; - (iii) brushwood style fencing; or - (iv) timber paling fencing with timber capping on the front returns. - .6 Fencing to side boundaries is to finish one metre behind the main building line.
-The colour, finish and design of all fencing is to complement the architecture of the dwelling and blend with the streetscape. - 7.
-Retaining walls constructed along side boundaries and protruding forward of the nearest building line on the lot must be tapered to meet the profile of the finished ground line.
+- .5 For the easternmost lots abutting the linear park, side or rear fencing along the eastern lot boundary is to be semi-transparent to provide opportunities for casual surveillance of the linear park.
+This fencing is to be a maximum of 1.8 metres high and constructed of one of the following:- - (i) coloured metal tube (pool fence) style; or - (ii) face brickwork or rendered and painted masonry piers (either with or without masonry base) or hardwood timber posts, and infills of coloured metal tube or painted or treated timber lattice. - .6 Fencing to all other side and rear boundaries is to be a maximum of 1.8 metres high to provide a visual screen, and constructed of one or a combination of the following: - (i) face brickwork or rendered and painted masonry; - (ii) painted or stained timber palings boarded on both sides, with capping and/or shaped posts; - (iii) brushwood style fencing; or - (iv) timber paling fencing with timber capping on the front returns. - .7 Fencing to side boundaries is to finish one metre behind the main building line.
+The colour, finish and design of all fencing is to complement the architecture of the dwelling and blend with the streetscape.

+.8 Retaining walls constructed along side boundaries and protruding forward of the nearest building line on the lot must be tapered to meet the profile of the finished ground line.